You were just in a car wreck, but thankfully, no one was hurt. Unfortunately, the same can’t be said for your car, which is a total loss. So what now?

 In situations where you’ve suffered injuries, the next best step once you’ve received immediate medical attention is clear: find a car accident lawyer who will fight for you.
 But what if you just want to make sure the insurance company fully compensates you for the loss of your vehicle?
 It may be time to negotiate.

 You had a working vehicle when you started your journey.
 Whoever is at-fault for the accident that damaged or even destroyed your vehicle should make you whole – or rather, unless they were uninsured or underinsured, their insurance company should.
-Here’s how to try to make sure that happens.
+We are here to provide our insight on how to negotiate with car insurance adjusters about your settlement.

 What to Expect After a Car Accident